Node.js DNS Resolution: lookup, resolve & c-ares

 });

 };That wrapper measures the OS lookup path only.
 TCP connect time sits below it.
-If the lookup finishes quickly and the request still stalls, move down to the socket path.
+If lookup finishes quickly and the request still stalls, move down to the socket path.
 If lookup consumes most of the request budget, stay with resolver config, cache state, and thread-pool pressure.